dasaditi/machineLearning/forestCover/ForestCover.md

 #### H. Correlation Values
 We do observe some strong correlations as folllows:

-$\hspace{10mm}$   1.
-Aspect is highly correlated to Hillshade_9am and Hillshade_3pm
+   1. Aspect is highly correlated to Hillshade_9am and Hillshade_3pm

-$\hspace{10mm}$   2.
-Horizontal distance to hydrology is highly correlated to Vertical Distance to Hydrology
+   2. Horizontal distance to hydrology is highly correlated to Vertical Distance to Hydrology

-$\hspace{10mm}$   3.
-Slope and Hillshade_Noon
+   3. Slope and Hillshade_Noon

-$\hspace{10mm}$   4.
-Elevation and Horizontal Distance to Roadways
+   4. Elevation and Horizontal Distance to Roadways

-Our hypothesis is that the feature selection process later inn this notebook will allow us to determine which of the highly correlated features should be dropped from our feature set, if any.
+Our hypothesis is that the feature selection process later in this notebook will allow us to determine which of the highly correlated features should be dropped from our feature set, if any.

 ```python